-The holidays are a busy time, filled with social get-togethers, exhausting travel schedules and hours spent in the kitchen preparing a special meal.
+It looks like the upcoming holiday season might just feel a little more like holiday seasons of the past, filled with social get-togethers, – COVID- safe, of course – exhausting travel schedules and hours spent in the kitchen preparing a special meal.

 Surviving the holidays while managing diabetes can be challenging.
 Dr. Gary Levinson, a board-certified internal medicine doctor with Sharp Rees-Stealy Medical Group, offers five tips for navigating the most wonderful time of the year.